 You can include inactive patients in the search results by setting the Include inactive patients switch to On.

-On the Patient menu, under Clinical, click (or tap) Chart, Progress Notes, Quick Exam, Treatment Planner, Perio, or Imaging.
+On the Patient menu, under Clinical, click (or tap) Chart, Progress Notes, Quick Exam, Perio, Tx Planner, or Imaging.
 Then, on the Imaging tab's menu, click (or tap) Show Image History.

 The patient's imaging page opens to the history view, and the most recent image or series (such as a full mouth series or bitewings) is selected by default on the Images tab.